 The faculty at The Studio are all experts in their chosen fields of expertise and have worked in unison for over 15 years.
 All of our courses are unified by a single set of core acting principles and our classes seek to reinforce, refine and further the actors’ understanding of, and ability to use these principles.
 This differs greatly from most institutions, which can teach varied and often conflicting practices, and has the potential to reduce the effectiveness of the training.

-It is strongly recommended that all parties new to The Studio complete Foundation or The Process, both intensive programs which introduce the core acting principles of The Studio.
-Both classes are applicable for actors of all levels of experience and provide the necessary preparation and context in which to continue training at The Studio.
-Successful completion of Foundation or The Process is a prerequisite for enrolling into any of our Scene Study classes.
+It is strongly recommended that all parties new to The Studio complete The Process or at least one class of Open Access Scene Study.
+These programs introduce the core acting principles of The Studio and are applicable for actors of all levels of experience and provide the necessary preparation and context in which to continue training at The Studio.
+Successful completion of any of these programs is a prerequisite for enrolling into any of our Scene Study classes.

 Please note that a small number of classes at The Studio have specific prerequisites.
 It is advised that participants read the class descriptions carefully before booking into any class.